hoytech/quadrable/README.md

 ![](docs/proof5.svg)

 By the way, consider the degenerate case of creating a proof for *all* of the leaves in a tree.
 In this case, no witnesses need to be sent whatsoever, since the verifier will be constructing the entire tree.
-Also, nothing additional needs to be sent to prove that a record does *not* exist, since the verifier has the entire set and can just check to see that it is not present.
+Also, nothing additional would need to be sent to prove that a record does *not* exist, since the verifier has the entire set and could just check to see that it is not present.